Shades-en/Calculator-Desktop-application/README.md

-# GUIs with tkinter
+# GUI with tkinter
-A calculator desktop application with gui interface With tkinter.
+A desktop application of a calculator with basic funtions using tkinter-Python.